coffeescript-cookbook/coffeescript-cookbook.github.io/wanted-recipes.md

 In the notes below, "JS" means the recipe is just a simple passthrough to an existing JavaScript method.

+## Introduction

+We need a better introduction.
+Right now the first recipe is [Embedding JavaScript](/chapters/syntax/embedding_javascript), which doesn't set the right first impression.
+How about three or four recipes that hold new users' hands a bit more as the first section?

 ## Syntax

 * Ensuring variables are closed over # with "do"